timdorr/tesla-api/docs/energy/README.md

 ---
-description: Solar API Overview
+description: Energy Products API Overview
 ---

 # Overview

-The base URI for all site-specific energy product APIs is `https://owner-api.teslamotors.com/api/1/energy_sites/{site_id}/`.
+The base URI for all site-specific energy product endpoints is `https://owner-api.teslamotors.com/api/1/energy_sites/{site_id}/`.
 The `site_id` identifies the energy site installation and can be obtained from the [Energy Products API](../api-basics/products.md).

 ## Endpoints